An energy developer is planning to build a "green hydrogen" facility in Southern California, that can convert waste material into hydrogen

 The biggest value for hydrogen is likely to be in hard-to-electrify sectors, like aviation, shipping and heavy industry, according to Fakhry.

-With hydrogen, heavy-duty trucks that travel thousands of miles a day, for instance, won't need to carry heavy batteries and stop for long periods of time to recharge.
+With hydrogen, heavy-duty trucks that travel hundreds of miles a day, for instance, won't need to carry heavy batteries and stop for long periods of time to recharge.
 The resource can also help integrate high percentages of renewables — excess solar and wind can be used to run electrolyzers, producing green hydrogen.
 And hydrogen can be stored underground fairly easily for months on end, meaning it can provide long-duration, seasonal storage.

 But converting waste to hydrogen is a fairly new technology and could present some complexities, according to Fakhry — for instance, the process produces both carbon monoxide and carbon dioxide, and capturing and properly handling these is something to take into consideration.